-For example, if you created the form in English and you are localizing it for German, you may use the specifications in the following table to specify the labels for a select group and its options.
+For example, you created the form in English and you are localizing it for German.
+In that case, use the specifications in the following table to specify the labels for a select group and its options.
 The first entry is the name of the group and the remaining entries are its options.